 – Organisations that help us process donations

 – Organisations that help us develop and maintain our website and mailing lists

 – Where we are required by law to disclose personal information

 Unsubscribing from our newsletter

-Every newsletter and petition update contains an unsubscribe link in the footer.
-By unsubscribing, this automatically takes you off the list and you will not be emailed again by the Good Law Project.
+Every newsletter update contains an unsubscribe link in the footer.
+By unsubscribing, this automatically takes you off the list and you will not be emailed again by Good Law Project.

 You have the right to access your personal data we may hold on you, and you have the right to require inaccurate personal data to be corrected.
 You also have the right to have your personal data deleted and the right to restrict the processing of your data in certain circumstances.
 If you wish to exercise these rights, please contact us on [email protected].
 We will respond within one month.

 We will retain your personal information until we no longer need it as defined by our operational needs, or until you ask us to remove your details.

-This statement only applies to the website of the Good Law Project (http://goodlawproject.org/).
+This statement only applies to the website of Good Law Project (http://goodlawproject.org/).